tos-project/TOSC/doc/build-osx.md

 Creating a release build
 ------------------------

-A TosCoind binary is not included in the TosCoin-Qt.app bundle.
-You can ignore this section if you are building `TosCoind` for your own use.
+A TOSd binary is not included in the TOS-Qt.app bundle.
+You can ignore this section if you are building `TOSd` for your own use.

 If you are building `litecond` for others, your build machine should be set up as follows for maximum compatibility: